 Inside, there is a high Gothic-styled baptistery built by Dotzinger in 1453, a splendid pulpit embellished with several statuettes sculpted by Hans Hammer in 1485, the Mount of Olives in the northern transept by Nicolas Roeder in 1498, and a middle-age St. Lawrence’s doorway.
 Many other treasures can be found in the Strasbourg Cathedral.

-There are more than 4,600 stained-glass windows from the 12th, 13th, and 14th Centuries that make up this magnificent collection.
+More than 4,600 stained-glass windows from the 12th, 13th, and 14th Centuries make up this magnificent collection.
 The roundness of the earth, sun, and moon is reflected in the Great Rose Window masterwork, which represents God’s gaze over his creations.

-The stained glass window was historically used to help folks who couldn’t read understand the bible stories preached from the pulpit.
+Historically, the stained glass window was used to help folks who couldn’t read understand the bible stories preached from the pulpit.

-In the south transept, which was erected between 1255 and 1320, there is a stone statue of Saint Louis which is in repose.
-He has slippers that are a symbol of humility because they recall his death.
+In the south transept, erected between 1255 and 1320, a statue of Saint Louis is in repose.
+He has slippers that symbolize humility because they recall his death.
 Above him, the vaulted ceiling depicts Christ’s ascension to heaven after being killed by crucifixion.

 The pulpit of Our Lady of Strasbourg (also known as the Cathedral), built out of white sandstone in 1486 and carved with beautiful sculptures, is one of the Cathedral’s most amazing examples of Gothic architecture and fine art.

-The North transept of the Cathedral, which was completed in the 1500s, also has an early Renaissance style and contains the aforementioned beautiful, complex, and detailed baptismal font by Jost Dotzinger.
-For preservation purposes, the majority of the Cathedral’s original statues have been relocated to a local museum.
+The North transept of the Cathedral, completed in the 1500s, also has an early Renaissance style and contains the above beautiful, complex, and detailed baptismal font by Jost Dotzinger.
+Most of the Cathedral’s original statues have been relocated to a local museum for preservation purposes.

 It’s hung from the wall by a massive vertical oak beam that leads down to Samson’s statue.
-Other sculptured sights here include the legendary Rohraffe (or weeping monkey) and the city herald standing on either side of the organ, and the lion beneath it all of which have moving parts.
+Other sculptured sights here include the legendary Rohraffe (or weeping monkey), the city herald standing on either side of the organ, and the lion beneath it, all of which have moving parts.

 Now, the thing that many visitors love the most is the Strasbourg Astronomical Clock.
 It was designed by a group of painters, sculptors, watchmakers, and mathematicians and dates from 1842.